dippynark/cluster-api-provider-kubernetes/README.md

 configuration and management.

-This project is a [Cluster API Infrastructure Provider] implementation using Kubernetes itself as the infrastructure provider.
+This project is a [Cluster API Infrastructure Provider] implementation using Kubernetes itself to provide the infrastructure.
 Pods running [kind] are created and configured to serve as Nodes which form a cluster.

 The primary use cases for this project are testing and experimentation.